-\ These IRQs are usually available for ISA or PCI devices.
+^{} These IRQs are usually available for ISA or PCI devices.

-2.6 Cable connections
+2.7 Cable connections

 - The bundled system cables are pre-connected before shipment.
-You do not need to disconnect these cables unless you will remove pre-installed components to install additional devices. - Refer to Chapter 4 for detailed information on the connectors.
+You do not need to disconnect these cables unless you are going to remove pre-installed components to install additional devices. - Refer to Chapter 4 for detailed information on the connectors.